opentok/opentok-network-test/README.md

-OpenTok Network Test
+Vonage Video API Network Test
 ====================

-This repository contains sample code that shows how to diagnose if the client's call (publishing a stream to an OpenTok session) will be successful or not, given their network conditions.
+This repository contains sample code that shows how to diagnose if the client's call (publishing a stream to a Vonage Video API session) will be successful or not, given their network conditions.
 The network test can be implemented as a step the client runs before joining the session.
 Based on the test results, the app can decide if the client should be allowed to publish a stream to the session and whether that stream should publish video or use audio-only mode.
 The test is intended to be used in a